lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 When an update is performed, the `performUpdate()` method is called.
 This method calls a number of other lifecycle methods.

 Any changes that would normally trigger an update which occur **while** a component is updating do **not schedule a new update**.
 This is done so that property values can be computed during the update process.
+Any updated properties **will** be added to the `changedProperties` map passed to future lifecycle callbacks.
+For example, if you set a property, `count` in `willUpdate()`, it shows up in the `changedProperties` map passed `update()` and later callbacks.

 #### shouldUpdate() {#shouldupdate}